open-telemetry/oteps/text/0156-columnar-encoding.md

 More advanced lightweight compression algorithms on a per column basis could be integrated to the OTLP Arrow protocol (e.g. delta delta encoding for numerical columns)

+### Choosing row-oriented transport when it is more efficient

 The columnar representation is more efficient for transporting large homogeneous batches.
 The support of a mixed approach combining automatically column-oriented and row-oriented batches would allow to cover all scenarios.
 The development of a strategy to automatically select the best data representation mode is an open question.

+### Unary gRPC OTLP-Arrow and HTTP OTLP-Arrow

+The design currently calls for the use of gRPC streams to benefit from OTLP-Arrow transport.
+We believe that some of this benefit can be had even for unary gRPC and HTTP requests with large request batches to amortize sending of dictionary and schema information.
+This remains an area for study.

+###

 ## Appendix A - Protocol Buffer Definitions